KrzysztofMarciniak/ScholarVault/README.md

 2. **SPA serving:** Single route for front-end with client-side routing.
 3. **Scalability:** Role-specific middleware isolates permissions cleanly.
 4. **Maintainability:** Clear endpoint grouping (`author`, `reviewer`, `admin`).
-Here’s a concise structured summary of your models and their relationships based on the code you provided:

----

 ### **Models Overview**